Infants and Children With Sickle Cell Disease

 By age 8, many children with sickle cell will have had their spleen removed.
 For kids under 5 who have had their spleens removed, daily antibiotics to prevent infection are recommended for 1 year following surgery.2,6

 A stem cell transplant is another surgery that can cure sickle cell in some children.
 It is the only cure for SCD.2

 How can I support children living with SCD?

-- Avoiding people who are sick
+- Help them avoid people who are sick